 The USFWS IPaC identified the Eastern black rail as having the potential to occur within the study areas.
 The Eastern black rail was not observed during field reconnaissance.
-Considering the absence of suitable marshes within the study areas, the Eastern black rail has a low probability of occurrence within the study areas, and it has been determined that the project will have no effect on the Eastern black rail.
+Considering the absence of suitable habitat within the study areas, the Eastern black rail has a low probability of occurrence within the study areas, and it has been determined that the project will have no effect on the Eastern black rail.

-4.2.4 Wood stork
+4.2.5 Wood stork

-The federal status for the wood stork is threatened, however, USFWS has recently proposed removing it from listing (88 FR 9830, February 15, 2023).
+The federal status for the wood stork is threatened.
 The wood stork is a large wading bird with black flight feathers and a short black tail.
 It utilizes freshwater and estuarine habitats for nesting, foraging, and roosting.
 Primary nesting sites include cypress or mangrove swamps with foraging habitat consisting of marshes, ditches, and flooded pasture with water depths ranging from two to 15 inches.
 The primary prey consists of fish and crayfish.